adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/blogging-in-hugo.md

     and layouts.
 ---

-{% bookshop "markdown/youtube" id:"fa-hCPDy0Rg" title:"Blogging in Hugo" extend:true %}
+{% bookshop "markdown/youtube" id:"fa-hCPDy0Rg" title:"Blogging in Hugo" extend:false %}

 A blog in Hugo is relatively straightforward.
 It consists of a page that lists all the blog posts, and a series of content pages with a date for the posts.
 That’s all there is to it.